-In fiscal 2011, we retained our emphasis on cash generation and kept our capital expenditure at low levels, without compromising our current high levels of maintenance activities.
+In fiscal 2012, we retained our emphasis on cash generation despite our investments in the conversions to dissolving wood pulp production at the Cloquet and Ngodwana Mills.
+The group generated cash of US\$127 million in fiscal 2012 without compromising our high levels of maintenance activities.
 Our focus on managing working capital remained strong, particularly in relation to inventory levels and receivables, keeping our level of working capital in line with the level of trading activity.